-Hawke's Bay sports park burnouts could force closure of the facility at night, CEO says
+Hawke's Bay sports park burnouts damage could force closure of the facility at night, CEO says

-One part of Hawke's Bay's regional sports park will be unusable for months because of the actions of "drop kicks" doing donuts.
+One part of Hawke's Bay's regional sports park will be unusable for months because of the actions of "drop-kicks" doing donuts.

 Mitre 10 Park chief executive Jock Mackintosh on Thursday described the actions of those who had torn up the grass of the park's warm up track near the Percival Rd entrance as "30 seconds of lunacy".